Performance & Optimization – New Threading Model

 2) Max Thread Count – the maximum number of threads to allow in the pool.

 3) Idle Timeout – when the number of threads is greater than the core, this is the maximum time that excess idle threads will wait for new tasks before terminating.

 4) Queue Size – the size of the queue to use for holding tasks before they are executed.
-If queue size is set to unbounded, system uses LinkedBlockingQueue.
-Otherwise – ArrayBlockingQueue with queue size as constructor parameter.
+If the queue size is set to unbounded, the system uses LinkedBlockingQueue.
+Otherwise – ArrayBlockingQueue with queue size as a constructor parameter.

 When NTM is not configured explicitly, it uses configuration settings from ‘eipServer.conf’ file.

-To configure default behavior of the NTM you may need to define the following properties:
+To configure the default behavior of the NTM you may need to define the following properties:

 1) ‘com.pilotfish.eip.ntm.stage.baseThreadCount’ – Base Thread Count

 3) ‘com.pilotfish.eip.ntm.stage.idleTimeout’ – Idle Timeout

 There’s one more very important property – ‘com.pilotfish.eip.ntm.PoolPerRoute’.
 If this property set to ‘true’, the system initializes one thread pool for one route, not stage.
 In this case default thread pools options are used, such as: